cs123tas/projects/brush/README.md

 it’s just a fancy name for dealing with four adjacent bytes of data, but provides some helpful functions for adding or subtracting pixel values, for instance.
-Next, there’s theuisection.
+Next, there’s the ui section.
 Most of these items you’ll never touch, but`Settings` and `Canvas2D` will matter to you.

 - The `MainWindow` class describes the appearance and behavior